 Click here to download our travel immunisation information leaflet.

-We would advise anyone over the age of 65 or those who have chronic, long-standing medical problems such as Heart Disease, Asthma, Bronchitis, Diabetes or Kidney problems to make an appointment for a Free Flu vaccination, other patients can have the Flu vaccination by making a payment.
+We would advise anyone over the age of 65 or those who have chronic, long-standing medical problems such as Heart Disease, Asthma, Bronchitis, Diabetes or Kidney problems to make an appointment for a Free Flu vaccination.

 It is our policy to pursue preventative medicine for all patients.
 The Practice Nurses offer check-ups and will advice on Disease Prevention.